 In 2011, three stories placed in the Top Ten Finishers at the Preditors and Editors Poll - Angels, Sinners and Madmen (historical); Follow the Stars Home (Native American historical); and Design for Life (contemporary)

 In 2010, The Pearl S. Buck Foundation awarded first place to her short literary story, Christmas Eve at the Diner on Rathole Street.

 Her short literary story, All is Calm, All is Bright, was awarded second place in the annual Pennwriters Short Story contest in 2005.

 In addition to her own blog, she launched TBR (To Be Read) in 2012, and is a contributor at The Susquehanna Writers and The Paranormalists.

-As C.A.
+Writing mainstream and speculative fiction as C.A.
 Masterson, you can also find her at Painted Fire.

 If you've read her stories, please leave a review on Goodreads, Amazon, or any of her publishers' sites:

 Eternal Press UPDATE: Eternal Press has a new publisher.
 I finally had a response to my emails and the new publisher has removed my books from their site, for which I am grateful.

 I'd love to hear from you!